Mikuláš Medek: Work

 During his lifetime, Mikuláš Medek was recognized not only as a painter, but also for his strong intellect, deep artistic and literary education, moral firmness, modesty and selflessness.
 In the times that were moving away from painting and saw modernity in other areas of artistic expression, his work was considered an elevation and celebration of the hanging picture.
-Although he worked as a solitaire in the Czech environment, he became part of a whole current of world painting, which, after the exhaustion of the vigour of lyrical abstraction and after the late branches of surrealism fell into academicism, found its way out of the crisis in a new integrity of the world view and in the participation of all components of the artist's psychophysical activity in the creative process.
+Although he worked as a solitaire in the Czech environment, he became part of a whole current of world painting, which, after the exhaustion of the vigour of lyrical abstraction and after the late branches of surrealism fell into academicism, found its way out of the crisis in a new integrity of the world view and the participation of all components of the artist's psychophysical activity in the creative process.
 Medek's work is marked by a continuous tension, the source of which was dreams and traumatic childhood experiences, disturbing bodily feelings and self-destructive behaviour, as well as the immediate cultural and political situation, especially the complete isolation of Czechoslovakia from Western culture in 1948–1956.
 He was deeply influenced by the literary works of Ladislav Klíma, Franz Kafka and Richard Weiner, his relationship with Emila and his friendships with Zbyněk Sekal, Libor Fára and Jan Koblasa.
 Medek wrote surrealist poems and worked as an illustrator, scenographer and, last but not least, a theorist and interpreter of modern art and an innovator of painting technique.
 His work can be divided into several periods, which follow each other seamlessly.